tempranova/turtlerp/README.md

 Recently Done

+0.1.3
+- Prevent pinging when gone AFK
+- Name fields combined into one
+- Custom class color
+- Custom class
+- Custom race
+- Improved communication to allow multiple message chaining in the future for all fields
+- New field limits for mouseover responses:
+  - Full name : 50
+  - IC and OOC info: 75 each
+  - Pronouns: 10 each
+  - Class : 15
+  - Race : 20
+  - Class color : 6
+  - Icon : 4 (internal)
+  - IC/OOC : 1
+  - Internal: Prefix 3, name 12, key 5, delimiter 10 (?)
+  - TOTAL MAX : just under 300 .
+Lots of room for more'
+- New comms system should allow full lengths on At A Glance descriptions
+- Changed IC/OOC from "on" vs "off" to 0 vs 1
+- Change delimiter to ~ instead of && (fewer characters) -- breaking change, old versions and new versions can't communicate
+- Change validator to prevent use of ~ in saved text
+- When minimap icon dragged, no longer pops admin panel
+- Pipe character (|), when first character of an emote, will remove the character name from the emote text
+- Icon Tray
+  - Moveable by drag
+  - RP button on/off
+  - IC button on/off
+  - /c chatbox opener
+- Chatbox v1
+  - click in box/out for focus management
+  - Selection of Yell, Emote, Say
+  - Emote never uses username
+  - Quotation color retained on long form quotes broken by multiple lines
+- Setting to change size of name
+- Minimap icon size options
+- Open to show/hide tray
+- Fix icon placement on PFUI spellbook
 0.1.2
 - // Description box should no longer get cut off
 - // Emotes now show "Quotations in White"